-Overview of Our Executive Compensation Program for Fiscal 2016
+Overview of Our Executive Compensation Program for Fiscal 2017

-During fiscal 2016, the primary elements of compensation earned by each of our Named Executive Officers consisted of base salary, an annual incentive cash payment, a long-term performance plan (in the form of cash-based and equity-based incentive awards), a long-term equity incentive program, a limited number of personal benefits, and retirement benefits earned under our qualified retirement plans and supplemental executive retirement plan (Messrs.
-Kurzius, Smith, Stetz and Wilson were the active participants in 2016 of the Company's supplemental executive retirement plan).
+During fiscal 2017, the primary elements of compensation earned by each of our Named Executive Officers consisted of base salary, an annual incentive cash payment, a long-term performance plan (in the form of cash-based and equity-based incentive awards), a long-term equity incentive program, a limited number of personal benefits, and retirement benefits earned under our qualified retirement plans and supplemental executive retirement plan, which was frozen effective February 1, 2017 (Messrs.
+Kurzius, Smith and Wilson were the active participants in 2017 of the Company's supplemental executive retirement plan).